 better than writing JS of course; I use TypeScript for frontend apps and for certain environments that require node.

-HashiCorp HCL: experienced
+HashiCorp HCL: expert

 really like this IaC language, which I use for Terraform and Nomad.